-The CCA 1974, as amended by the CCA 2006, governs consumer credit loans.
-A purchaser of such receivables is likely to require a licence under this legislation and will be required to comply with such legislation in its dealings with obligors and with the EU Consumer Credit Directive as implemented into the law of England and Wales.
+The CCA governs consumer credit loans.
+A purchaser of such receivables is likely to require a licence under this legislation and will be required to comply with such legislation in its dealings with obligors.

 The UTCCR applies to agreements made on or after 1 July 1995.
 A term is "unfair" if it causes a significant imbalance in the parties' rights and obligations under the contract to the detriment of the consumer.
-Such a term will not be binding on the consumer.
+Such an unfair term will not be binding on the consumer.

-The Unfair Contracts Terms Act 1977, restricts the limitation of liability by a party.
-Liability for death or personal injury caused by negligence cannot be limited and any clauses that limit liability for other damage caused by negligence must satisfy the reasonableness test.
+The Unfair Contracts Terms Act 1977 restricts the limitation of liability by a party.
+Liability for death or personal injury caused by negligence cannot be limited and any clauses that limit liability for other damage caused by negligence must satisfy a reasonableness test following the transfer of responsibility to the FCA, from the FCA) under FSMA.
+Second mortgages and buy-to-let mortgages are currently excluded from "regulated mortgages" but may require a licence from the OFT (and, following the transfer of responsibility to the FCA, from the FCA) under the CCA.
+Mortgage lenders authorised under FSMA are required to comply with the FSA's Mortgages: Conduct of Business handbook.

 Mortgage contracts are regulated by the Financial Services and Markets Act 2000 ("FSMA").
-Entering into a regulated mortgage contract, arranging or administering it or advising on it is a regulated activity, requiring authorisation from the FSA under FSMA.
-Second mortgages and buy-to-let mortgages are currently excluded from "regulated mortgages".
-Mortgage lenders are required to comply with the FSA's Mortgages: Conduct of Business handbook.
+Entering into a regulated mortgage contract, arranging or administering it or advising on it is a regulated activity, requiring authorisation from the FSA (and,

 8.5 Currency Restrictions.
-Does England & Wales have laws restricting the exchange of England & Wales' currency for other currencies or the making of payments in England & Wales' currency to persons outside the country?
+Does England & Wales have laws restricting the exchange of the currency of England & Wales for other currencies or the making of payments in the currency of England & Wales to persons outside the country?